Skip to main content

 April 22, 2021

 U.S. Rep. Bryan Steil, R-WI, along with a group of colleagues, introduced Tuesday the Keystone XL Pipeline Construction and Jobs Preservation Act.
 This bill allows the Keystone XL Pipeline to be built.
 On President Biden's first day in office, Biden revoked the presidential permit for the pipeline, eliminating thousands of American jobs.
+This bill would reverse that action.

 Issues:Economy